Gerstenhaber algebra structure on the Hochschild cohomology of quadratic string algebras: Abstract

 \section{Abstract}

-We describe the Gerstenhaber algebra associated to a quadratic string algebra.
-In particular, we find conditions on the bound quiver associated to the string algebra in order to get non-trivial structures.
+We describe the Gerstenhaber algebra structure on the Hochschild cohomology $\HH^*(A)$ when $A$ is a quadratic string algebra.
+First we compute the Hochschild cohomology groups using Barzdell's resolution and we describe generators of these groups.
+Then we construct comparison morphisms between the bar resolution and Bardzell's resolution in order to get formulae for the cup product and the Lie bracket.
+We find conditions on the bound quiver associated to string algebras in order to get non-trivial structures.

-2010 MSC: 16E40 16W99
+2010 MSC: 16E40; 16W99